Committee on Communications

 The Committee on Communications is responsible for enhancing communication with ASH members and promoting the science and practice of hematology.

-In its effort to regularly evaluate and improve communication with members, the Committee on Communications has oversight of the newsletter, email news bulletins, annual meeting daily newspaper, website, mobile applications, social media, and other electronic communications services.
+In its effort to regularly evaluate and improve communication with members, the Committee on Communications has oversight of the Society’s member communications vehicles (e.g., news magazines, email news bulletins, annual meeting daily newspaper, etc., but not peer-reviewed journals) as well as more public-facing channels, such as its website, social media, and other electronic communications.
 In addition, the Committee serves as a conduit for bi-directional communication with the ASH membership (for example, by helping to develop and oversee appropriate survey, research, and assessment tools for ASH services).

 Another function of the Committee on Communications is to (in collaboration with other ASH committees) explore the Society’s options for developing patient education materials, or for developing a referral mechanism to direct patients to information already available through other sources.